duangsuse-valid-projects/Hachiko/README.md

 Once `puzi.srt` is generated, you can use `srt2mid puzi.srt` to transform it into MIDI file

-Btw, you can use pitches from extrenal tool (like [Synthesizer V](https://synthesizerv.com/) editor or [MidiEditor](https://www.midieditor.org/)) extracted by `srt2mid print-notes puzi.mid` instead of built-in approach
+Btw, you can use pitches from extrenal tool (like [Synthesizer V Editor](https://synthesizerv.com/)  or [MidiEditor](https://www.midieditor.org/)) extracted by `srt2mid print-notes puzi.mid` instead of built-in approach

 Btw, there's also an option to use [MELODIA Algorithm](https://github.com/duangsuse-valid-projects/audio_to_midi_melodia) to extract pitches directly from music